Hhmmmk/parking-system-backend/README.md

   - S vehicles can park in SP, MP and LP parking spaces;
   - M vehicles can park in MP and LP parking spaces; and
   - L vehicles can park only in LP parking spaces.

+You are free to design the system in any pattern you wish.
+However, take note that the system assumes the input of the following:

+  - The number of entry points to the parking complex, but no less than three (3).
+Assume that the entry points are also exit points, so no need to take into account the number of possible exit points.

+  - The map of the parking slot.
+You are welcome to introduce a design that suits your approach.

+  - The sizes of every corresponding parking slot.

+  - Two functions to park a vehicle and unpark it.
+The functions must consider the attributes of the vehicle as described above.